-This Umami Bolognese Sauce began as the favorite in Cat’s household for over 20 years.
-Then, Dale happened on the scene with his spin.
-It’s a true collaboration.
-With many layers of rich savory flavors, your guests will think you make the best bolognese in town.
+With many layers of rich savory flavors in Pasta with Umami Bolognese Sauce, you’ll make the best bolognese in town.
 If you feel the need for a Julia Child moment, then add a glass of wine to the pot.
 This sauce is even better the next day … if it lasts that long.

 |Prep time:||15 minutes|

 |Cook time:||45 minutes|

 |Servings:||8 – 10|

 - 1 pound Ground Beef